 We encourage participation by all who use and value The Pinnacle Nature Reserve.

-On 20th July 2016 we had 79 members and a further 111 interested people on our email lists.
+On 30th April 2023 we had 105 members and a further 229 interested people on our email list.

 You don't have to be a member to participate in (or initiate) fotpin activities; just ask to be put on the email list and we'll keep you informed, or keep checking the website, particularly "What's on".
 However, by becoming a member (which is free) it helps us understand your interests and tailor activities to them, and it gives you a voice in our (low key) formal decision making processes.